-In the mortgage realm, a “refinance” refers to the replacement of an existing mortgage(s) with a new home loan.
-The refinance loan will come with a new interest rate (ideally lower) and mortgage term.
-The existing mortgage is effectively paid off by the opening of the new refinance loan, with the old balance being transferred to the new loan.
+In the mortgage world, a “refinance” refers to the replacement of an existing mortgage(s) with a brand new home loan.
+The refinance loan comes with a new interest rate (ideally lower) and a fresh mortgage term.
+The existing mortgage is effectively paid off by the opening of the new refinance loan, with the old balance transferred to the new loan.

-Think of it this way – you are re-financing your mortgage, meaning you are obtaining new financing for an existing loan.
+Think of it this way – you are re-financing your mortgage, meaning you are obtaining new financing terms for an existing home loan.
+Some might refer to it as a mortgage “redo.”
 The issuer of the new mortgage pays off the old loan with the proceeds from the new loan so everyone is square.

-What type of refinance are you looking for?
+What type of mortgage refinance are you looking for?

 Typically, a borrower will consider a rate and term refinance if their current mortgage is an adjustable-rate mortgage and the fixed period is due to expire.
 Or if mortgage rates have dropped significantly since they originally took out their fixed-rate loan.

 An example would be a 3-year ARM.
 The first three years are fixed, and then the mortgage becomes adjustable, based on the margin and index tied to the loan.
-At or before this first adjustment, borrowers will often look to refinance to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.
+At or before this first adjustment, borrowers will often look into refinancing their mortgage to avoid the impact of the fully indexed rate, assuming it’s higher than the initial rate.

 Look at this example of a rate and term refinance in action: